Arikara: History up to 1850

 In the late 18th century, the tribe suffered a high rate of fatalities from smallpox epidemics, which reduced their population from an estimated 30,000 to 6,000, disrupting their social structure.

 The smallpox epidemic of 1780-1782 reduced the Arikara villages along the Missouri from 32 to 2.
-The effects of the epidemic may have been so terrible that it could not be comprehended but in allegorical form.

 All-out war hit the weakened and often divided Arikara.
-In a burned-down village, (later studied as Larson Site), archaeologists found the mutilated skeletons of 71 men, women and children, killed in the early 1780s by unknown American Indian attackers.
+In a burned-down village, (later studied as Larson Site), archaeologists found the mutilated skeletons of 71 men, women and children, killed in the early 1780s by unknown Native American attackers.
 Groups of Sioux were the ones who gained most by the weakening of the Arikara.
 They attacked the vulnerable Arikara and increased "the pace of Sioux expansion" west of the Missouri.

 The Arikara faced many challenges during the first quarter of the 19th century: Reduced numbers, competition from white traders, and military pressure from the Lakota and other groups of Sioux.
 Alliances shifted constantly.
 The Arikara joined old foes the Sioux in raids on Mandan and Hidatsa Indians.
 Later they negotiated for peace with both village tribes.

 Due to their reduced numbers, the Arikara started to live closer to the Mandan and Hidatsa in the same area for mutual protection.
 They migrated gradually from present-day Nebraska and South Dakota into North Dakota.
 The remainder of the group was encountered in 1804 by the Lewis and Clark Expedition.

 The first Arikara delegation left for the capital, Washington, DC, in April 1805, urged by the Lewis and Clark Expedition.
 Chief Ankedoucharo became ill during his stay and died in Washington.
 The delegates blamed the whites for the chief's death.
 That was one reason why the Arikara for the next decades were "notoriously hostile to white Americans".

 On June 2, 1823, the Arikara attacked a group of 70 trappers led by William Henry Ashley of the Henry/Ashley Company.
 The trappers were camped near an Arikara village at the mouth of Grand River (north of present-day Mobridge, South Dakota).
 Fourteen trappers died and 10 were wounded, including Hugh Glass, memorialized in the 1954 biographical novel Lord Grizzly by Frederick Manfred, the 2002 historical fiction novel The Revenant: A Novel of Revenge by Michael Punke, and the 2015 film The Revenant, an adaptation of Punke's book.